If you’ve always wanted to know everything about affiliate marketing, this is the perfect guide for you.

-All you have to do is sign up for an affiliate program and start promoting the products.
-So the cycle of an affiliate marketing program is: Join, Promote and Earn!
+All you have to do is sign up for an affiliate program on any affiliate websites and start promoting the products.
+So the cycle of all affiliate marketing networks is: Join, Promote and Earn!

 How to Get Started With Affiliate Marketing – The Process

-In one of my articles – The 3 proven ways to make money online, I categorically listed 3 levels, one of which is selling a product (be it physical or digital products).
+In one of my articles – The 3 proven ways to make money online in Nigeria, I categorically listed 3 levels, one of which is selling a product (be it physical or digital products).